Madame Bovary (2014 film): Production

 In March 2012, it was reported that Mia Wasikowska had been cast in a film to be directed by Sophie Barthes.
 Ezra Miller joined the cast in May and Rhys Ifans in October 2012.
 Laura Carmichael, Olivier Gourmet, and Logan Marshall-Green were linked to the project in September 2013.
-Filming began on 30 September 2013 in Normandy.
+Filming began on September 30, 2013, in Normandy.
+Filming took place in the Orne department, including on the streets of Mortagne-au-Perche, Bellême, La Perrière, at the Château de La Pellonnière in Le Pin-la-Garenne, at the Sées Cathedral and in the gardens of the Palais d'Argentré in Sées.

 Joe Neurauter and Felipe Marino of Occupant Entertainment produced the film in association with director Sophie Barthes' production company Aden Films and Jaime Mateus-Tique from Aleph Motion Pictures.

 Warner Bros. secured all German-speaking rights to the film from A Company Filmed Entertainment in April 2014.

 On September 9, 2014, one day before its Telluride Film Festival debut, Millennium Entertainment acquired the U.S. distribution rights to the film.

 Reception

 Madame Bovary received mixed reviews.
 On Rotten Tomatoes, the film holds a 43% score based on 69 reviews, with an average rating of 5.7/10.
 The film's consensus reads: "Over the years, Flaubert's Madame Bovary has proven an exceedingly difficult novel to film - and this version adds another disappointing entry to the list."
 The film holds a score of 52 out of 100 on Metacritic, based on reviews from 19 critics, indicating 'mixed or average reviews'.